 - Generating possibilities and alternatives

 - Evaluating evidence, arguments, and actions

 - Clarifying priorities, conditions, and what is known

-These are the thinking tools which become embedded and which we can think with.
+These are the thinking tools that become embedded and which we can think with.

 These thinking techniques become the guiding principles behind the thinking structures we associate with visible thinking.
 The structures themselves mean very little without an understanding of the importance of thinking moves.

 Consider how many of the following well-known Visible Thinking routines refer back to the thinking moves listed above: